-Estate agency SEO is the process of increasing the amount of organic traffic to your website – essentially meaning that you’re not assigning your marketing budget to your efforts like you would with Social Media Advertising or PPC (Pay Per Click).
+Estate agency SEO is the process of increasing the amount of organic traffic to your website – essentially meaning that you’re not assigning your marketing budget to your efforts like you would with Social Media Advertising, PPC (Pay Per Click), or even Email Marketing.
 Getting organic search right is a great way of boosting your online presence, helping you to gain that sought-after competitive advantage.

 Did you know that more than 70% of internet users skip straight past the paid adverts at the top of SERP’s and click on the first organic result instead?